 Learn more about the consortium's initiatives and projects.

-As members of OPAL, we are committed to serving our communities through a number of initiatives in order to provide the best content, service, and experience through collaboration, resource sharing, joint projects, and more.
+As members of OPAL, we are committed to serving our communities through a number of initiatives with the goal of providing the best content, service, and experience through collaboration, resource sharing, joint projects, and more.

-OPAL libraries share the Sierra Library Services Platform from Innovative Interfaces Inc., to manage various day-to-day collection management and financial activities and to provide management insight through reports and statistical functions.
-The OPAL library system is supported by and managed through our partnership with OhioNET.
-The shared ILS also includes inter-library borrowing and lending of library materials, allowing our users to benefit from the vast shared collection of more than 2 million resources.
+All OPAL libraries use a shared Sierra Library Services Platform from Innovative Interfaces Inc., to manage various day-to-day collection management and financial activities and to provide management insight through reports and statistical functions.

 OPAL operates and maintains a proxy server for each library, allowing users to access online articles, ebooks, and videos from virtually anywhere in the world.
 For privacy and protection, a Secure Socket Layer (SSL) certificate is installed for everyone as well.
 In addition, OPAL members can access online usage reports on demand to streamline statistics and assessment projects.